dortania/OpenCore-Legacy-Patcher/docs/PROCESS.md

 It is recommended to keep the background process enabled for smoothest functionality. e.g. to try and avoid failed patching when new KDK is not found.

-If you decicde to disable the background process, the KDK installation for each updatre has to be done manually.
+If you decide to disable the background process, the KDK installation for each update has to be done manually.
 OCLP is also unable to detect Root Patches on boot, meaning manually opening the app and root patching is required.

 ::: Note In some cases macOS may report background process being added by "Mykola Grymalyuk", this happens due to a macOS bug where sometimes the developer name who sent the app for notarization is shown instead of the application name.
 Dortania cannot do anything about this.